 REP Program responsibilities encompass only “offsite” activities, that is, state, tribal and local government emergency planning and preparedness activities that take place beyond the nuclear power plant boundaries.
 Onsite activities continue to be the responsibility of the NRC.

-For information and access to documents related to this topic go to Regulations.gov - Docket ID FEMA-2012-0026.
+For information and access to documents for this topic go to Regulations.gov - Docket ID FEMA-2012-0026.

 - 2013 REP Manual Posted to the Library Page.